Health and Wellness Programs

 Managing a health condition can be challenging.
 To make it a little easier, Baylor Scott & White Health offers employees and dependents of Scott and White Health Plan disease management services through the Baylor Scott & White Quality Alliance Comprehensive Care Management team.

-A care manager can help you stick with your care plan, manage your prescriptions, and schedule your doctors’ appointments.
-Care managers may even reach out to your physician to help facilitate conversations about your health concerns.
+As a part of your care team, a care manager can support you in managing your health, prescriptions, and your doctor’s appointments.
+Care managers may communicate with your physician to help facilitate conversations about your health concerns.

 Complex Case Management

 This program is for members who have chronic conditions or complex care needs.
-A nurse case manager will work with members, families, and the physician to create a plan to meet the member’s ongoing complex care needs.
-Case managers advocate for members and assist them with setting goals and making a personal plan to improve their health.
-They also can assist with arrangements for necessary services.
-Case managers answer questions and provide education to help members have a better understanding of their condition and plan of care.
+A nurse care manager will work with members, families, and the providers to create a plan to meet the member’s ongoing complex care needs.
+Care managers advocate for members and assist them with setting goals and making a personal plan to improve their health as well as assist with arrangements for necessary services.
+Care managers answer questions and provide education to help members have a better understanding of their condition and plan of care.

 The purpose of the program is to help members get the best possible results and the greatest value from their health plan.
 Participation is voluntary.
 There is no additional cost to members for this program.

-For more information, please request a screening to see if Complex Case Management is the right program for your needs.
+For more information, please request a screening to see if Complex Case Management is the right program for you.